PROGRAM AT A GLANCE

 - high school diploma, general education diploma (GED), or equivalent

 - successful completion of NorQuest College's Pharmacy Technician diploma arithmetic assessment

 Our nationally accredited Pharmacy Technician program thoroughly prepares graduates for this fast-paced and highly respected occupation.
 As a regulated pharmacy technician, you will be involved with dispensing prescriptions, preparing compounded medications and sterile products, repackaging pharmaceuticals, managing inventory, teaching patients to use medical devices, and providing patient care.
-The two one-month practicums give you the opportunity to apply your knowledge and skills in both community and institutional pharmacy settings.

 Students are more likely to be successful in this program if they:

 - have strong arithmetic skills